Gravitational wave backgrounds from coalescing black hole binaries at cosmic dawn: an upper bound: The upper bound of the stellar mass density in the cosmic dawn

 In this framework, we investigate the ranges of the three parameters ($a_p$, $b_p$, and $c_p$) in Eq.~(\ref{eq:app1}), which are constrained from (i) the SFRD estimated from UV luminosities at $z\simeq 6$ \citep{Robertson_2015}, (ii) the Planck measured optical depth $\tau_{\rm e} = 0.0522 \pm 0.0080$, and (iii) reionization redshift mid-point $z_{\rm reion}^{50\%} = 7.50 \pm 0.82$ \citep{Planck_2020}.
-Throughout the argument below, the most updated cosmological parameters are adopted; $h=0.6732$, $\Omega_{\rm m}=0.3158$, $\Omega_{\rm b}=0.02238$, and $Y_{\rm He}=0.247$ \citep{Planck_2020}.
 We note that those values of $\tau_{\rm e}$ and $z_{\rm reion}^{50\%}$ are estimated for a specific shape of $Q_{\rm H_{II}}(z)$ and the resultant shape obtained from our semi-analytical model is similar to those assumed by the Planck team.
 A recent paper by \cite{Ahn_Shapiro_2020} showed with a suite of models of early reionization due to PopIII stars (see also our discussion in \S\ref{sec:pop3}), their best fit models to the Planck polarization data go up to $\tau_{\rm e} \simeq 0.064$.
 Therefore, the optical depth we adopt is a conservative choice.